 Conveyance of Property.
-Land to be subdivided shall not be transferred, sold, or offered for sale, nor shall a building permit be issued for a structure therein, until a final plat has been recorded in accordance with this title and the provisions of any applicable state statutes, and until the improvements required in connection with the development have been guaranteed as provided herein.
+Land to be subdivided shall not be transferred, sold, or offered for sale, nor shall a building permit be issued for a structure therein, until a final plat has been recorded in accordance with this Title and the provisions of any applicable State statutes, and until the improvements required in connection with the development have been guaranteed or completed as provided herein.
 No building dependent on public utilities or services shall be permitted to be occupied until such facilities are fully provided and operational.

 Compliance of Owner.
 All lots, plots, or tracts of land located within a subdivision shall be subject to this title whether the tract is owned by the subdivider or a subsequent purchaser, transferee, or contract purchaser of the tract or any other person.

 Installation of Utilities.
-It shall be unlawful for any person to receive a building permit on a parcel or tract of land in a subdivision until all improvements are installed, which may include: (1) Water and all other underground utilities located under the street surface are installed; (2) All streets in the subdivision are rough-graded; and (3) curb and gutter (where required) have been installed.
+It shall be unlawful for any person to receive a building permit on a parcel or tract of land in a subdivision until all improvements are installed or guaranteed according to Section 10-3-3, which may include: (1) Water and all other underground utilities located under the street surface are installed; (2) All streets in the subdivision are rough-graded; and (3) curb and gutter (where required) have been installed.
 It shall be the responsibility of the subdivider to allow no human occupancy until all necessary utilities are installed and basic improvements are adequate to render the subdivision habitable.
 These improvements shall include paved streets and sidewalks (when required) which connect to street systems outside and adjacent to the subdivision.
 It shall be unlawful for any subdivider to sell any portion of an approved subdivision until the plat is recorded and until the prospective buyer or builder has been advised that the occupancy will not be permitted until all required improvements are completed.
 Recorded plats shall contain a notice to all potential buyers of this provision.

-In the case of model homes, building permits may be issued prior to the completion of the improvements required by this title if the Town Council determines that access to the building site may be provided for the purposes of inspections and determines that there is adequate water flow for fire suppression.
+In the case of model homes, building permits may be issued prior to the completion of the improvements required by this Title if the Town Council determines that access to the building site may be provided for the purposes of inspections and determines that there is adequate water flow for fire suppression.
 All other utilities shall be provided and operating prior to the issuance of a Certificate of Occupancy.

-Vested Rights
+10-1-15: VESTED RIGHTS:

 Vested rights to proceed with development under the provisions of this title, as it existed at the time an application for a permit was approved, shall be established by a development approval in full compliance with its provisions.
 In accordance with 10-9a-509 of Utah Code, except as provided in Subsection (4) (b), for a period of 10 years after the day on which a subdivision plat is recorded, a municipality may not impose on a building permit application for a single-family dwelling located within the subdivision and land use regulation that is enacted within 10 years after the day on which the subdivision plat is recorded.